Archive for July, 2009

 10. Show me the money… Ok, lets check the browser again – you should now see the page saying “Listing posts” and you can add new posts, edit them and delete.
 If you want to play around with the code, you will find the code in the hello/app directory.

 11. Git.
-Forgot to include it originally, but it’s definitely a requirement if you want to use Rails seriously.
+Definitely a requirement if you want to use Rails seriously.
 Git is a version-control system that has become a de facto standard for rails developers.
 Most of the latest plugins are hosted on Git.
 In order to use Git hosted plugins you will need to install a Git client.
-It’s easily installable and is available from here (you need to download a full non-portable installer).
-At this stage you might also want to install SVN, although I discourage you – in the last couple of months I found all the plugins I needed on Github.
+It’s easily installable and is available from here (you need to download a full non-portable installer, don’t install the installer that says “download if you want to hack on Git”).
+When installing Git, you can select different “types” of installation, select the one that says “Bash only”.

 12. Learning Ruby.
 Now, it’s probably time to learn Ruby and Ruby on Rails.
 I’ve learned Ruby and Rails from 3 great books that I link to on my blog.
 If you are looking for free Rails web resources, I posted about them here.